Skip to content

 1. Initial publication in the OJEU → presumption of conformity begins.

-2. Coexistence period (noted doc, date of cessation, in the OJEU communication), typically 24 to 36 months during which both old and new versions create presumption.
+2. Coexistence period (bounded by the date of cessation, "doc", given in the OJEU publication), typically 12 to 36 months during which both old and new versions create presumption.

 3. Date of cessation of presumption of conformity ("doc") → the withdrawn version no longer grants presumption; only the updated version confers it.